 Unusual for the Hills

 Another thing to note, alcohol forms a part of the daily life of a local Kalpa resident.
-Here, it is distilled at household level from fruits like grapes, apples, pears etc. Some crops grown locally such as Barley.
+Here, they distill it at the household level from fruits like grapes, apples, pears, etc. Some crops are grown locally, such as Barley.